 What was the crowd celebrating?

-Well, that’s when we realised people were going nuts because it was midnight.
+Well, that’s when we realized people were going nuts because it was midnight.
 I tried to get as close as I could to the Senate gallery door, I got up close, and there’s some guy with a drum there, and that’s a kinda iconic thing about Occupy movement, you know?
-Like, ugh, fuckin drum circles – they’re the airline food jokes of protesting.
+Like, ugh, fuckin' drum circles—they’re the airline-food jokes of protesting.
 So there’s these drum guys and crusty guys mixed with normal people when a serious-looking guy in orange came in through the crowd.
 He managed to get everyone’s attention and said, “Hey everyone, be quiet!
 The Democratic senators are gonna come in and talk to us.”
 This caught us off guard.
 Then one of the crusty dudes yells, “We won’t be silenced!”
 The poor dude with the information pleaded with him: “No, they’re gonna speak!”
-The crusty dudes wouldn’t have it, they started yelling, “Why should we be quiet?” and the info guy just gets fed up, throws his arms in the air and yells, “They're the fucking good guys!”
+The crusty dudes wouldn’t have it, they started yelling, “Why should we be quiet?” and the info guy just gets fed up, throws his arms in the air, and yells, “They're the fucking good guys!”
 Again, in the chaos it was hard to tell who was on whose side.

 When did the senators address the masses?

 Just after midnight.
 The senators told us that the Republicans passed the bill at 12:03.
 Everyone is on their phones seeing the reports that the legislature switched the times, and we’re all feeling like it’s 2000 again and Bush is about to steal a win.
 It doesn’t help that he’s right above us, smirking over everything like one of those creepy ghost paintings where the eyes are always following you.
 People started leaving.
 They had to work, and they were just beaten down by the news.